Updated July 2020

 Algoroo currently has no information on the site for when it pulls its data and how fast it achieves this.
 One assumes that the data is also pulled on a 24-hour basis as it obviously is updated each day.
 However, having no evidence of when the data is actually generated, and under what circumstances, unlike Mozcast, Algoroo loses this round.

-Based on the more detailed information, the winner is: Mozcast
+Based on the more detailed data, the winner is: Mozcast

 Round 3 – Insights